“He is so sensitive and the way he directs you is so silent.”

 From my article Creative Thinking and Being Introverted or Highly Sensitive, which includes a video of Cain.

-Here is an audio clip of her:
+Here is an audio clip with Susan Cain:

 Shyness is also an experience of many highly sensitive and/or introverted people, although it is learned, rather than being a trait.
 But some people may identify others – or themselves – as “shy” when they may really be introverted.